128technology/docs/docs/plugin_ipsec_client.md

 sidebar_label: IPSEC Client
 ---

 The 128T-ipsec-client plugin provides a way to send and encrypt traffic to IPSEC endpoints through the 128T router.
 It is possible to configure the plugin for each router to have multiple destination IPSEC endpoints and thus the 128T will failover between them.
-This is accomplished by performing a Service Function Chain (SFC) with Libreswan, a third-party IPSEC client.
-By enabling this plugin, you can provide IPSEC tunnel connectivity to third party providers from your 128T.
+This is accomplished by performing a [Service Function Chain (SFC)](plugin_intro#service-function-chaining) with Libreswan, a third-party IPSEC client.
+By enabling this plugin, you can provide IPSEC tunnel connectivity to third party providers from your 128T router.

 ## Installation